hansottowirtz/elpong-js/README.md

 #### Relations

 You can find other elements on the `relations` key.
-These functions always start with `get`.

 Example:
 ```javascript